SaliniAP/Hestia/README.md

 *What is it built with?*
 We built this using Python 3 (specifically 3.11).
 The main packages we used are Panadas and StreamLit.

+*AI Notice*
+The code to build the web-app was partially written by AI, specifically ChatGPT.
+ChatGPT was also consulted for information on building the program.